Welcome to Reception! We are 'St Mary's' class.

 Tapestry will be a wonderful way of additional communication between staff and parents; enabling you to view your child’s experiences and comment on the posts, as well as share what you have been up to at home with school.

-You should have received an email (the email you registered for Parentmail with) enabling you to log onto your account.
+During the first term you will receive an email (the email you registered for Parentmail with) enabling you to log onto your account.

 If you have any further questions please do not hesitate to contact us.